 Since 2011, Peace Winds has been providing temporary housing construction and shelter support to the Dadaab refugee camp.
 The town of Dadaab in the eastern part of Kenya has the largest refugee camp in the world.
 It hosts almost half a million Somali refugees who fled their homes due to insecurity and famine.

 Since 2015, Peace Winds has also supported refugees fleeing to Kenya from South Sudan.
 PWJ has constructed shelters for families at the Kakuma refugee camp, located along the border between South Sudan and Kenya.
 Peace Winds continues to build more housing and shelters to support the 48,000 people in the camp.

 Uganda and South Sudan | 2014 – Present

 Since 2014, Peace Winds has been partnering with local NGOs to support “residential districts” for internally displaced people in Juba City.
 Peace Winds provides materials for residents to build their own simple homes in these districts, helping provide stability for many families.

 Additionally, Peace Winds has been focusing on hygiene programs for adults and children and overseeing the installation of latrines in the districts.
 PWJ also provides assistance in healthcare and hygiene education by teaching proper hand washing etiquette and encouraging expectant mothers to have regular check-ups at the clinics.
 Peace Winds hopes to reduce infant and maternal mortality rates and to foster an environment where children can be healthy in spite of the close-quarters of the camps.

-READ MORE about Peace Winds’ work around the world.
+READ MORE about Peace Winds’ work in East Africa.